 GARMIN 830 EDGE FUNCTIONALITY

-The Garmin 830 Edge is relatively easy to set up after you purchase, although we always find the first outing with a Garmin to require some tinkering and leanring.
+The Garmin 830 Edge is relatively easy to set up for basic use, although we always find the first outing with a Garmin to require some tinkering and learning.
 Much of the setup can be done straight through the Garmin Connect smartphone app (iPhone or Android).
 Power it on, fill in some personal details, and your GPS is ready to go.
 The bike computer can work with Bluetooth, USB, and Wi-Fi.
 When no Wi-fi is available, the device can connect to the internet using your smartphone via Bluetooth.

-You can store many rides on the device, which can be useful to pull-up past routes that you have enjoyed riding when you are out on the road or trail.
+You can upload and store many rides on the device, which can be useful to pull-up past routes that you have enjoyed riding when you are out on the road or trail.
 But for tracking and analyzing your rides and workouts, we still prefer just using Strava.
+Note that when you upload a road (perhaps on that you mapped on an app or received in a file from someone else) you will just need to then upload the GPX file to your Garmin connect, and then sync it with your 830.
+That whole process is perhaps a bit clunkier than we would like to see, but once you get the hang of it you will find the upload process a bit smoother.

 When it comes to GPS, you can opt for normal GPS, GPS + GLONASS, or GPS + GALILEO.
 You can save up to 100 courses, 200 waypoints or favorite locations, and a history of up to 200 hours.
 Coming with a barometric altimeter, accelerometer, and ambient light sensor, it has a water rating of IPX7.